Advertisement

 Will mortgage rates continue to rise?

-There are many factors that influence mortgage pricing but the Bank of England base rate and swap market perhaps have the most sway.
+There are many factors that influence mortgage pricing, but the Bank of England base rate and swap market perhaps have the most sway.

 What is the Bank of England base rate?

-The base rate is the amount of interest the Bank of England charges commercial banks, building societies and other financial institutions to borrow money which, in turn, affects how these organisation price their mortgages and savings products.
+The base rate is the amount of interest the Bank of England charges commercial banks, building societies and other financial institutions to borrow money which, in turn, affects how these organisations price their mortgages and savings products.

 As such, raising the base rate can help to lessen demand during times of high inflation (by rewarding saving and making it more expensive to borrow money).
 By contrast, lowering the base rate could stimulate economic growth (by making borrowing cheaper to encourage spending).
 Learn more about the base rate.